NBA Trade Rumors: Spurs Could Acquire Mike Conley For Three Players And Draft Pick, ‘Bleacher Report’ Suggests

 The San Antonio Spurs headed into the 2018-19 NBA season without a legitimate starting point guard on their roster.
 After losing Tony Parker in the recent free agency, Dejounte Murray, whom the Spurs considered as their point guard of the future, suffered a torn ACL during the preseason.
-The competition in the Western Conference continues to get tougher and if the Spurs are serious about making a huge impact in the postseason, they should consider making a big move before the February NBA trade deadline.
+The competition in the Western Conference continues to get tougher, and if the Spurs are serious about making a huge impact in the postseason, they should consider making a big move before the February NBA trade deadline.

 According to Adam Fromal of Bleacher Report, the Spurs may consider engaging in a blockbuster trade with the Memphis Grizzlies involving star point guard Mike Conley.
 In a proposed trade deal, the Spurs will be sending a trade package including Marco Belinelli, Davis Bertans, Pau Gasol, and a 2019 lottery-protected first-round pick to the Grizzlies for Conley and MarShon Brooks.